lzm-01/TS-Pan/README.md

 ### High-Frequency-Guided Local-Glocal Enhancement Block (HFG-LGEB)
 ![这是图片](/src/hfg.png)

+## Configuration before Training
+Before training the model, you need to configure the following options in the `option.yaml` file:
+  - `log_dir`: the directory to store the training log files.
+  - `checkpoint`: the directory to store the trained model parameters.
+  - `data_dir_train`: the directory of the training data.
+  - `data_dir_eval`: the directory of the evaluation data.

 ## Training the Model
 To train the model, you can run the following command:
 ```